 We are often asked if mobiles can be de-scoped if they do not connect to the in-scope network – or they access company data that is unrelated to that network.

-The general rule is, if the data in the cloud is not related to the information contained in the in-scope network, then you could de-scope those mobiles that just access the cloud.
+The general rule for de-scoping mobile devices in Cyber Essentials is, if the data in the cloud is not related to the information contained in the in-scope network, then you could de-scope those mobiles that just access the cloud.
 It’s an unlikely scenario as, if the client is requiring a certificate to meet the requirements of a contract, it is likely that some email interaction would be required with that customer.
 If you scoped-down to a given network, and had an email server on that network for a specific contract, then it may be possible to de-scope the mobiles that just access the unrelated cloud emails.

-Remember, all devices are in scope if they contain company data and either:
+Remember, all devices are in scope if they contain or access company data and either:

 - Have standard user accounts that connect to the internet interactively (such as web browsing or opening emails)